 The road got wider and continued underneath power lines.
-We passed the turnoff to Noisy Creek.
-This was about 80 km before we reached the Trans-Canada highway.
+We passed the turnoff to Noisy Creek about 80 km before we reached the Trans-Canada highway.

 From the end of the pavement, it was about 33 km of dusty dirt road to the McCrae Lake Trailhead.

-View of the Columbia River before reaching the trailhead.
-The more than 50 wildfires burning across British Columbia resulted in the haze across the mountains.
+With more than 50 wildfires burning across British Columbia there was lots of haze across the mountains.

 A hike into the wild

-It seems to be a difficult start for Eric.
+It seemed to be a difficult start on the trail.
 The three-hour drive to get to the trailhead was exhausting.

 Horseflies!
 The attack started right at the beginning of the hike and the little beast followed us all the way to the top.
-My Anti Brum, leftover from European customers, didn’t seem to keep them from attacking.
+My Anti Brum didn’t seem to keep them from attacking.
 Carol’s repellent from their last trip to Australia was a bit more effective.
 Still, we didn’t let this little annoyance spoil our day.